Value Chain Analysis Template

 Step 3: Identify where bottlenecks occur and find areas where you can maximize value and gain a competitive advantage.

 Make sure to consider using Miro's Value Stream Mapping tool during this process.
 This framework can help improve the efficiency of a specific process, which can then be integrated into a broader Value Chain Analysis to optimize the overall value delivery of the organization.
+Several value stream mapping templates are available on Miro to help get you started.

 Benefits of using a value chain analysis template